Lance Reddick, star of The Wire and John Wick, dies ‘suddenly’ at age 60

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

 “I’m an artist at heart.
-I feel that I’m very good at what I do,” he told The Los Angeles Timesin 2009.
+I feel that I’m very good at what I do,” he told The Los Angeles Times in 2009.
 “When I went to drama school, I knew I was at least as talented as other students, but because I was a black man and I wasn’t pretty, I knew I would have to work my butt off to be the best that I would be, and to be noticed.”

 “As I watch the industry and see what it took me to get where I am,” he added, “I am more aware how precarious my position is.
 There’s no such thing as a holding pattern.”

+Reddick’s reputation and profile were established with his role as Cedric Daniels, an enigmatic and ambitious police lieutenant, in the groundbreaking TV series The Wire, which ran from 2002 to 2008.

-Despite his dramatic roles on shows like Lost and American Horror Story, Reddick was also game for comedy.
+Despite his dramatic roles on shows like Lost, Law & Order and American Horror Story, Reddick was also game for comedy.

 After his death, fans began recirculating a clip of Reddick’s 2013 appearance on the satirical late-night comedy show The Eric Andre Show, which ended with the actor theatrically slamming his fist down and declaring, “You need a new desk.”